Breeders’ Cup Horse Race

 Host Tracks

-In the beginning of the Breeders’ Cup, it was decided that the event would be spread around to different tracks as a way of making it a national event.
-Still, there are only certain tracks with the facilities to handle the giant crowds and demands that come with the event.
-Santa Anita, in California, has hosted a record nine times, but that amount was matched when Churchill Downs, home of the Kentucky Derby, hosted the event in 2018.
+At the inception of the Breeders' Cup, it was decided that this event would be held in various locations across the country, making it a truly national event.
+However, there are only a limited number of racetracks across the country that have the facilities to handle the large crowds and demands that come with hosting this event.
+Santa Anita Park in California has hosted the Breeders' Cup a record number of times (nine), but that number was tied when Churchill Downs, home of the Kentucky Derby, hosted the event in 2018.

 The Races